oybcst/econAnalaysis/README.md

 Former Investigators
 - Dr. Chen, Zhenshan, Assistant Professor, Virginia Tech University
 - Mr. Enyetornye, F., Ph.D.
-Student, University of Illinois at Urbana-Champaign
+Student, West Virginia Univeristy

 # Ecosystem Services Valuation
 The value of oyster reef in the Gulf of Mexio from this project is published in *Marine Resource Economics*.
 Use the following reference for your citation.